LaPingvino/openteacher/README.md

-# OpenTeacher Go
+# Recuerdo

-A modern rewrite of OpenTeacher in Go, maintaining the original modular architecture while adding type safety and improved performance.
+A modern language learning application in Go, based on OpenTeacher.
+Recuerdo maintains the original modular architecture while adding type safety and improved performance.

 ## Overview

-OpenTeacher is an educational application for creating and managing language learning exercises.
-This Go version preserves the plugin-based architecture of the original Python application while modernizing the codebase.
+Recuerdo is an educational application for creating and managing language learning exercises.
+This Go version preserves the plugin-based architecture of the original Python OpenTeacher application while modernizing the codebase.

 ## Architecture